Move to Granada FAQs

 Finding an apartment before I arrive?

-I would recommend booking a hotel or hostel for the first 5 days – week on arrival to Granada.
+I would recommend booking a hostel or hotel for the first 5 days – week on arrival to Granada.
 As soon as you are here you can look for areas and properties to rent.
 The majority of rentals are not advertised online.

 Rental properties are snapped up quickly in Granada due to a high student population.
-You may find it helpful to stay in an Apartment for a week or so intially.
+You may find it helpful to stay in an Apartment for a week or so initially.
 Stay Classy Cathedral are well located, comfortable apartments.

 From the End of August to beginning of October are very busy weeks and flats are quickly rented during this period.
 I would not rent or agree to anything before actually getting here.
 You need to be here to get things done.
 If someone you make arrangements online you will probably pay much more that if you negotiate here on the ground.

-SpotaHome is a good solution as they have a good selection of apartments across Spain.
-A range of sizes and budgets to choose from.
+Apartment rentals for the short term is a good solution.
+You will find a good selection of apartments online across Spain.
+A range of sizes, locations and budgets to choose from.
 Perfect for organising before you arrive on Spanish soil.
+For student accommodation there are specific websites such as Erasmusu

 Which area should I choose for Rental Accommodation?